Byzantine Empire: 718–867: Isaurian, Nikephorian, and Amorian dynasties

 Stability was somewhat restored during the reign of Theophilos.
 He capitalised on economic growth to complete construction programmes, including rebuilding the sea walls of Constantinople, overhaul provincial governance, and wage inconclusive campaigns against the Abbasids.
-After his death, his empress Theodora, ruling on behalf of her son Michael III, permanently extinguished the iconoclastic movement; the empire prospered under their sometimes-fraught rule.
-Michael was posthumously vilified by historians loyal to the dynasty of his successor Basil I, who had him assassinated in 867 and was credited with his predecessor's achievements.
+After his death, his empress Theodora, ruling on behalf of her son Michael III, permanently restored the veneration of icons; the empire prospered under their sometimes-fraught rule.
+Michael was posthumously vilified by historians loyal to the dynasty of his successor Basil I, who had him assassinated in 867 and later benefited from successes begun under his predecessor.

 867–1081: Macedonian and Doukas dynasties

 Basil I continued Michael's policies.
 His armies campaigned with mixed results in Italy but defeated the Paulicians of Tephrike.
 His successor Leo VI (Note: Leo VI was officially the son of Basil I, but a persistent rumour alleged that he had been fathered by Michael III, who had previously taken Leo's mother Eudokia Ingerina as his mistress.
-One of Leo's first acts was to rebury Michael III in Basil's mausoleum in the Church of the Holy Apostles complex, which exacerbated the rumours.) compiled and propagated a huge number of written works.
-These included the Basilika, a Greek translation of Justinian I's legal code incorporating over 100 new laws created by Leo; the Tactica, a military treatise; and the Book of the Eparch, a manual on Constantinople's trading regulations.
-In non-literary contexts Leo was less successful: the empire lost in Sicily and against the Bulgarians, and he provoked theological scandal by marrying four times in an attempt to father a legitimate heir.
+One of Leo's first acts was to rebury Michael III in Basil's mausoleum in the Church of the Holy Apostles complex, which exacerbated the rumours.) sponsored, compiled, and issued a large body of written works.
+These included the Basilika, a Greek translation of Justinian I's legal corpus that incorporated Leo's new laws; the Tactica, a military treatise; and the Book of the Eparch, a manual on Constantinople's trading regulations.
+Outside these literary, legal, and administrative projects, Leo's reign was less successful: the empire was defeated by the Bulgarians and lost Taormina, its last outpost on Sicily.
+He also provoked theological scandal by marrying four times in an attempt to father a legitimate heir.

-The early reign of this heir, Constantine VII, was tumultuous, as his mother Zoe, his uncle Alexander, the patriarch Nicholas, the powerful Simeon I of Bulgaria, and other influential figures jockeyed for power.
+The early reign of this heir, Constantine VII, was tumultuous, as his mother Zoe, his uncle Alexander, the patriarch Nicholas, members of leading aristocratic families, and the powerful external pressure of Simeon I of Bulgaria shaped the struggle for power.
 In 920, the admiral Romanos I used his fleet to secure power, crowning himself and demoting Constantine to the position of junior co-emperor.
-His reign, marked by the end of the war against Bulgaria and successes in the east under the general John Kourkouas, ended in 944 due to the machinations of his sons, whom Constantine then usurped.
-Constantine's ineffectual sole rule has often been construed as the zenith of Byzantine learning, but the works compiled were largely intended to legitimise and glorify the emperor's Macedonian dynasty.
-His son and successor died young; under two soldier-emperors, Nikephoros II and John I Tzimiskes, the army claimed numerous military successes, including the conquest of Cilicia and Antioch, and a sensational victory against Bulgaria and the Kievan Rus' in 971.
-John in particular was an astute administrator who reformed military structures and implemented effective fiscal policies.
+His reign, marked by the end of the war against Bulgaria and successes in the east under the general John Kourkouas, ended in 944 when his sons deposed him; Constantine then removed them and ruled as sole emperor.
+Constantine's politically limited sole rule is often associated with the Macedonian Renaissance, but many of the works compiled at his court were also intended to legitimise and glorify the Macedonian dynasty.
+His son and successor died young; under two soldier-emperors, Nikephoros II and John I Tzimiskes, the army claimed numerous military successes, including the conquest of Cilicia and Antioch, and a victory against Bulgaria and the Kievan Rus' in 971.
+John in particular was an effective soldier-emperor who introduced frontier military reforms and pursued successful fiscal and diplomatic policies.